Carol Owens (squash player)

 Carol Owens (born 4 June 1971) is a former New Zealand-based squash player who won the World Open in 2000 and 2003.

 Owens was born in Melbourne, Australia, and would eventually change her nationality when she moved to Auckland, New Zealand.
 A right-hander, she made her competitive debut in 1990 in the Swiss Open where she finished 17th.
 Her first final was the 1993 Japan Open where she was a runner-up to the Canadian Heather Wallace.
 She did not have to wait long for her first major victory, which came in October in Adelaide, South Australia.

 She was part of the Australian winning team at the 1994 Women's World Team Squash Championships, 1996 Women's World Team Squash Championships and 1998 Women's World Team Squash Championships.

-She has the unique achievement of representing both Australia and New Zealand at the highest level and is the first female player to win medals for two countries at the Commonwealth Games.
+She has represented both Australia and New Zealand at the highest level and is the first female player to win medals for two countries at the Commonwealth Games.

 Owens began to challenge for the world championship whilst still representing Australia and her first World Open title came in 2000 when she came back from two games down to beat New Zealander Leilani Joyce 7–9, 3–9, 10–8, 9–6, 9–1.
 This was after an equally epic semi-final against Sarah Fitz-Gerald.

 In 2001, Owens changed her nationality, becoming a New Zealander and at the 2002 Commonwealth Games she won the gold in the doubles and a silver in the singles.
 The elusive second world title came in 2003, when she beat Cassie Campion 3–9, 9–2, 9–7, 9–3.
 It was in 2003 that she became – for the first time – the World No. 1 ranked player.

 At the beginning of 2004, Owens announced that she had retired from the professional game.